 - 3 Under General, enter the following information about the Hold prompt: - Prompt name.
 A descriptive name for the prompt. - Seconds before this prompt.
 The amount of time between the end of the previous prompt and the playing of this prompt.
 If you set this to 0, callers will not hear hold music before this prompt, even if it is the first prompt. - Play this prompt every repeat cycle.
 Select this checkbox to have this prompt play every time in the repeat cycle.
 Deselect it to have the prompt play only once.
 If deselected, the prompt will play only the first time through the cycle, unless it is a conditional prompt that does not play at all because the required condition has not been met. - 4 Under Play this audio, choose one of the following options for the Hold prompt recording: - Prompt.
 Choose this option to record a prompt to play to callers on hold.
 Record the Hold prompt using the audio controls.
-See "Using the audio controls" on page 1-8 for instructions.
+See "Using the audio controls" on page 1-5 for instructions.
 Enter the text of the prompt or a description in the text field for reference.

 Note: If you are offering special-key options in this queue, with the special keys active only during prompts, then you should record a few seconds of silence at the end of each Hold prompt to give callers time to press the special keys before they become inactive.
-See "Offering options while a caller is waiting on a queue" on page 5-10.
+See "Offering options while a caller is waiting on a queue" on page 2-59.

 - Sentence.
 Choose this option to play a pre-recorded message to callers on hold.
 Select one of the following from the Sentence drop-down list: - Queue length.
 Choose this option to play the prerecorded message: "There are <number> callers waiting ahead of you," where <number> is the number of callers that Wave detects are ahead of a caller in the queue.
 If there is no one ahead of the caller in the queue, the message changes to: "Your call will be handled by the next available agent." - Sentence: Wait time.
 Choose this option to play the prerecorded message: "The expected wait time is <number> minutes" where <number> is the number of minutes that Wave estimates will elapse before the call is answered.
-For information on how Wave calculates this number, and how to make it more accurate, see "Using and improving expected wait time for callers" on page 6-1.
+For information on how Wave calculates this number, and how to make it more accurate, see "Configuring expected wait time" on page 2-45.

 Note: You can announce the expected wait time in minutes and seconds, instead of just minutes.
-See "Announcing expected wait time in minutes and seconds" on page 6-5.
+See "Announcing expected wait time in minutes and seconds" on page 2-49.

-- 5 Optionally, select or create a condition under which this Hold prompt plays, as described in "Creating conditional Hold prompts" on page 5-14. - 6 Click OK to add the Hold prompt to the list on the Hold \ Prompts tab. - 7 Click OK to save the queue.
+- 5 Optionally, select or create a condition under which this Hold prompt plays, as described in "Creating conditional Hold prompts" on page 2-63. - 6 Click OK to add the Hold prompt to the list on the Hold \ Prompts tab. - 7 Click OK to save the queue as defined so far or go to the next section, "Creating conditional Hold prompts."